mcneel/developer.rhino3d.com/README.md

 ```
 cd CLONE_DIRECTORY
-./script/server
+script/server
 ```

 Navigate to http://localhost:4000 in your browser to view the site.

-(NOTE: The */api* folder generation is excluded locally to speed things up.)
+**Note**: The `api` directory is excluded when previewing the site locally which speeds things up a bit!

 ### Windows

-While **[Jekyll](http://jekyllrb.com/docs/windows/)** is not officially supported in Windows, it does work.
+While [Jekyll](http://jekyllrb.com/docs/windows/) is not officially supported in Windows, it does work.
 These instructions are based on the official _unofficial_ guide to [installing Jekyll on Windows](http://jekyll-windows.juthilo.com/).

 #### Install Ruby and Ruby DevKit